In our training workshops we are often asked to help presenters to answer questions with confidence.

 5. Learn from them

-The thing I really value about being asked questions I don’t know the answer to is that it creates a learning opportunity.
+Being asked questions we don’t know the answer to creates a learning opportunity.

-Life and business is a perpetual ‘work in progress’ and I can’t even begin to imagine a day when any of us will stop learning.
+Life and business is a perpetual ‘work in progress’.
+I can’t even begin to imagine a day when any of us will stop learning.

-Instead of being terrified of losing credibility, try to see the benefit in that you get to find out the answer to something you really don’t know.
-The fact that both you and the even possibly the questioner may believe you should know the answer already doesn’t matter.
+Instead of being terrified of losing credibility, try to see the benefit in that you get to find out the answer to something you don’t know.

 Accept the opportunity to learn graciously.